dataasciences/dataasciences.github.io/_posts/2023-06-30-Learning-to-Learn.md

   - Did you consult your instructor/teacher when you had a problem with something?
   - Did you sleep well the night before the test?

-#### Test-Taking Technique
+### Test-Taking Technique

   - Take a quick look at the test when it’s handed to you to get a sense of what it involves.
   - Start with the hardest problem.
 Pull yourself out if you get stuck for over 2 minutes.
 Starting with a hard problem loads your focused mode first and then switches attention away from it.
 This allows the diffused mode to start its work.
   - Turn next to an easy problem.
-Solve what you can, then move back to a hard one.
+Solve what you can then move back to a hard one.
 This allows the different parts of your brain to work simultaneously on different thoughts.

-#### Taking Test Tips
+### Taking Test Tips

   - Being Stressed before a test is normal.
 The body puts ups out chemicals when it’s under stress.
 How you interpret the body's reaction to those chemicals makes all the difference.
   - Shift your thinking from "I am afraid of this test" to “I am excited to do my best”.